w3c/sdw-sosa-ssn/ssn/rdf/examples/readme.md

 ## IP68 Smart Sensor

-This example describes the IP68 Smart Sensor that and some of its capabilities and operating ranges.
+This example describes the IP68 Smart Sensor and some of its capabilities and operating ranges.
 A specific IP68 Smart Sensor observes the air temperature, and its own battery state.</p>

 An RDF file containing a [example ttl graph file](ip68.ttl)  corresponding to this example is available..